xsodus/order-management-system/docs/DATABASE_MIGRATION.md

 ### Database Connection Details

 - **Host:** localhost
-- **Port:** 3306
+- **Port:** 5432
 - **Database:** order_management_db
-- **Username:** root
+- **Username:** order_user
 - **Password:** order-management

-You can connect to the database using any MySQL client with these credentials.
+You can connect to the database using any PostgreSQL client with these credentials.

 ## Testing Infrastructure

 ### Testcontainers Integration

-The application uses testcontainers for integration testing, which automatically spins up isolated MySQL containers for each test run.
+The application uses testcontainers for integration testing, which automatically spins up isolated PostgreSQL containers for each test run.

 ### Running Tests